ExtensityAI/PyFlow.ts/README.md

 ### Run command

-- `-m, --module`: Module to import, file path, or directory to scan (required)
+- `-m, --module`: Module to import, or directory to scan (required)
 - `-g, --generate-dir`: Directory containing generated TypeScript code (optional)
 - `--host`: Host to bind to (default: 0.0.0.0)
 - `--port`: Port to bind to (default: 8000)